stefan-sesser/packer-plugin-kubevirt/.web-docs/components/builder/iso/README.md

 - `media_files` ([]string) - MediaFiles is a path list of files to be copied and used during the ISO installation.

+- `media_label` (string) - Label is the disk volume label to use on the virtual drive constructed and attached to the VM.
+This is ignored for Windows systems.
+  Defaults to `OEMDRV`.

 - `boot_command` ([]string) - BootCommand is a list of strings that represent the keystrokes to be sent to the VM console to automate the installation via a new VNC connection.